Set Up a Cluster on Linux Systems#

 - TheHive

-- Keepalived (to demonstrate virtual IP setup)
+- Keepalived for virtual IP setup

 Info

-Architecture Diagram#
+Architecture diagram#

 The diagram above illustrates the key components and their interactions within the cluster architecture.